AI Answering Service For Garage Door Repair Companies

 Built for local garage door teams where the phone decides who gets the emergency repair, same-day service call, spring replacement, opener job, or replacement estimate.

-Edit call volume, buyer intent, 25% lift, and average job value.
+Edit call volume, qualified intent, 25% lift, and average job value.

 Planning model only.
 Replace these assumptions with real call logs, missed-call rate, booked-job rate, service-area fit, emergency mix, average invoice, and technician capacity.